CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 from scratch.
 This algorithm is widely used, and will be important for accelerating your path tracer project.

+Your stream compaction implementations in this project will simply remove `0`s from an array of `int`s.
+In the path tracer, you will remove terminated paths from an array of rays.

 In addition to being useful for your path tracer, this project is meant to reorient your algorithmic thinking to the way of the GPU.
 On GPUs, many algorithms can benefit from massive parallelism and, in particular, data